laravel/docs/telescope.md

 <a name="tagging"></a>
 ## Tagging

-Telescope allows searching on specific tags to get a better detailed overview.

-<a name="adding-custom-tags"></a>
-### Adding custom tags

-You can add custom tags that will give you more insights via the `tags` callback that you can register in your `TelescopeServiceProvider`.

-Here is a small example that adds the request response status as a tags which you can search on.
+Telescope allows you to search entries by "tag".
+Telescope automatically tags many entries; however, you may occasionally want to attach custom tags to entries.
+To accomplish this, you may use the `Telescope::tags` method, which accepts a callback that should return an array of tags.
+These tags will be merged with any tags Telescope automatically attaches to the entry.
+Typically, you should call the `tags` method within your `TelescopeServiceProvider`:

+    use Laravel\Telescope\Telescope;

     /**
      * Register any application services.
      *